clinic offers you a full range of

 NAU Mountain Campus.
 Directions.

-The clinic offers you a full range of speech, language, and
+The clinic offers a full range of speech, language, and

-hearing services, including voice evaluation and treatment, cognitive retraining, audiological evaluation and hearing aid dispensing.
+hearing services, including but not limited to voice evaluation and treatment, cognitive retraining, audiological evaluation and hearing aid dispensing.

 Therapy programs are designed to meet the individual needs

 of the client and can be provided in:

 - residential care facilities